Chilwell School: Arts

 As a result of the school's specialist status, the curriculum was re-designed to integrate ICT into art and textile design: textile art was designed by students while they learnt CAD/CAM skills.
 One of the aims of the programme was to combat gender stereotyping.

 Thanks to the programme's success, the school was named a "Textile Centre for Excellence" and was featured in an Adobe case study.
 The students' work was also exhibited at a local gallery.

 Computing

 The school was a regional host for the Adobe/MTV Boom Music Video Academy in 2006, and had a computer suite donated by the company Educational Ideas in 2004.

 BAC^{3}

 BAC³ was a project for gifted and talented pupils run by Chilwell in collaboration with Alderman White School and The Bramcote School.
 It involved pupils from each school taking part in "activities days" reflecting the schools' respective specialisms.

 Ofsted inspections

-The ratings below refer to the "overall effectiveness" of the school.
+Ofsted ratings below refer to the "overall effectiveness" of the school.